-Stephens Advisor - Non Discretionary
+Stephens Advisor

-In the Stephens Advisor ("SA") program, clients receive advice from the FC with individual attention to the client's ADV Part 2A Appendix 1 October 21, 2022 investment needs and objectives.
-FCs provide advice to clients utilizing equity strategies, fixed income strategies, balanced strategies, or other strategies, or a combination of strategies.
+In the Stephens Advisor ("SA") program, clients receive advice from the FC with individual attention to the client's investment needs and objectives.
+FCs provide advice to clients utilizing strategies that include equity, fixed income, balanced, other investments, or a combination, in some cases that include alternative investments.
 FCs provide advice and make recommendations to clients at client's request or as the FC deems appropriate.
 FCs in the SA program do not have discretionary authority over client assets, and all transactions in client assets are directed by client or client's designee.